 I had some white stick on label pouches that I picked up in Target’s Dollar Spot a long time ago that worked perfectly on the front of my new decorative storage boxes.
 Then I made some hanging tags for the two fabric storage boxes I already had with my new silhouette cameo 🙂

-That big beautiful basket is one I found on a recent thrifting adventure and I can’t wait to transform it to fit this space better!
+That big beautiful basket is one I found on a recent thrifting adventure.
+See how I transformed it to hold all of my crafting vinyl in this post.
+It fits the space so much better!

 Looking for more upcycled inspiration?